elabit/robotmk/DEVELOPMENT.md

 ## How to release

-`release.sh` is a helper tool which eases (un)releasing a lot.
-Sometimes a alpha/beta release should to be withdrawn.
-With the help of this script and the github CLI tool (authentication required),
+`release.sh` is a helper tool which eases (un)releasing.
+Sometimes an alpha/beta release needs to be withdrawn.
+With the help of this script and the GitHub CLI tool (authentication required):

 ### Release